awsdocs/aws-doc-sdk-examples/kotlin/services/elasticbeanstalk/Readme.md

 ## Running the AWS Elastic Beanstalk Kotlin files

-**IMPORTANT**

-The SDK for Kotlin examples perform AWS operations for the account and AWS Region for which you've specified credentials.
-Running these examples might incur charges on your account.
-For details about the charges you can expect for a given service and API operation, see [AWS Pricing page](https://aws.amazon.com/pricing/).

 Some of these examples perform *destructive* operations on AWS resources, such as deleting an AWS Elastic Beanstalk application. **Be very careful** when running an operation that deletes or modifies AWS resources in your account.
 It's best to create separate test-only resources when experimenting with these examples.